Crimes against humanity: Origins of the term

-The term "crimes against humanity" is potentially ambiguous because of the ambiguity of the word "humanity", which can mean humankind (all human beings collectively) or the value of humanness.
-The history of the term shows that the latter sense is intended.
+The term "crimes against humanity" is potentially ambiguous because of the ambiguity of the word "humanity", which originally meant the quality of being human (first recorded in 1384) but more recently (in 1450) additionally took on another meaning as a synonym of mankind.
+The context of the term in documents related to the Nuremberg trials shows that the original sense is intended.